chriskacerguis/certy/README.md

 [![CI](https://github.com/chriskacerguis/certy/workflows/CI/badge.svg)](https://github.com/chriskacerguis/certy/actions)
 [![Release](https://github.com/chriskacerguis/certy/workflows/Build%20and%20Release/badge.svg)](https://github.com/chriskacerguis/certy/releases)

 A lightweight, user-friendly command-line tool for managing your own Certificate Authority and generating certificates for development and testing.
-It is designed to be a drop in replacement for `mkcert`.
+It is based off of `mkcert`, but `mkcert` hasn't been updated in a while and is seems to be stale and not keeping up with morn modern CA requirments like intermediate certs which, even in dev environments is reqired.
+It is designed to be a drop in replacement for `mkcert` (as of Oct 10, 2025).

 ## Features